U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models: Experiments

 \subsection{Forecasting Scaling Trend in Accuracy}

-Finally, Fig.~\ref{fig: acc-scaling-law} shows the accuracy-based scaling trend, $F^{t}(x)$, obtained through Eq.~\ref{eq: project} with $G(\cdot)$, together with the baseline of fitting performance measured in accuracy on the Sigmoid function~\citep{owen2024predictable, ruan2024observational}.
-Instead of directly assuming a monotone scaling trend with the Sigmoid functional form, our \textit{Slice-and-Sandwich} approach allows data to speak for itself.
-For the MMLU benchmark, our approach captures the forthcoming soaring trend, whereas the baseline approach does not.
-For the arithmetic dataset, though the baseline provides a seemingly decent forecast, it does not capture the sharp increase in the improvement speed at all, whereas our approach does.
-In short, our \textit{Slice-and-Sandwich} approach could be more explainable and capable of capturing the soaring trends of emergent abilities.
-More experimental results on parameter robustness and the alternative method of \textit{Slice-and-Sandwich} are in App.~\ref{sup: more dis on sas}.
+Fig.~\ref{fig: acc-scaling-law} shows the accuracy-based scaling trend, $F^{t}(x)$, obtained by Eq.~\ref{eq: project} with $G(\cdot)$, together with the baseline of fitting the accuracy on the Sigmoid function~\citep{owen2024predictable, ruan2024observational}.
+Compared with the baseline, \textit{Slice-and-Sandwich} better predicts and estimates the soaring performance by baking in more priors of the observed U-shaped and inverted-U scaling.
+For the MMLU, our approach captures the forthcoming soaring trend, whereas the baseline approach does not.
+For the arithmetic dataset, though the baseline provides a seemingly decent forecast, it does not capture the acceleration of performance increase, whereas our approach does.
+In short, our \textit{Slice-and-Sandwich} approach is more explainable and capable of capturing the soaring trends of emergent abilities.
+A simple alternative method of \textit{Slice-and-Sandwich} and its experimental results are in App.~\ref{sup: more dis on sas}.